 1. Refusals and disagreements

-If you do not allow your child to do anything and say ‘no’ most of the time, it discourages them and may turn them rebellious.
+If you do not allow your child to do anything and say ‘no’ most of the time, it creates resistance in them and may turn them rebellious.
 Constant disagreements and refusals would only drive them away from you, making them disobedient.

 2. Undefined boundaries